FabLabSiegen/zeitraum/Presentation_HTML/1_Button1Start/content_en.md

-# Stadt Siegen (en)
+# City of Siegen

-Grundlegende Infos:
+# Basic Information:

-Bundesland: 		Nordrhein-Westfalen
+* Federal state: North-Rhine Westphalia
-Regierungsbezirk:	Arnsberg
+* Administrative district: Arnsberg
-Kreis:				Siegen-Wittgenstein
+* Region: Siegen-Wittgenstein
-Fläche:				114,7 km2
+* Area: 114.7 km^2
-Einwohner:			102.355 (Stand Dezember 2015)
+* Population: 102,355 (as of 2015)
-Seit 2012 Universitätsstadt
+* Status as University town as of 2012